jlundos/slurm-cluster/README.md

 # Problem solving

-If `sinfo` in a terminal (in jupyterlab) gives:
+If `sinfo` and other Slurm commands in a terminal (in jupyterlab) gives:

      admin@slurmjupyter:~$ sinfo
      slurm_load_partitions: Unexpected message received

-then it is most likely because the generated munge keys are not identical on all nodes.
-Fix is from the `~/shared/mungesetup` directory to run `distribute_mungekey.sh`:

-     admin@slurmjupyter:~$ cd shared/mungesetup/
-     admin@slurmjupyter:~/shared/mungesetup$ ./distribute_mungekey.sh

-and answer `yes` to ssh key question and use the user `admin`s password `admin`.
+then try again...
+Somehow has to do with the munge authentication.
+Should work after a little while.